Metaculus Help: Spread the word

 These studies consider what is currently the worst-case nuclear exchange, namely, that between the US and Russia.
 However, It is possible that a future nuclear arms race someday leads to larger stockpiles or more dangerous nuclear weapons than existed at the height of the Cold War.
 In this case, chances of a nuclear extinction might be higher than they currently are.

 In the first part of the Ragnarök Question Series, we asked the question If a global catastrophe happens before 2100, will it be principally due to the deployment of nuclear weapons?.
 Now it is asked,

-Given that nuclear catastrophe occurs that results in the reduction of global population of at least 10% by 2100, will the global population decline more than 95% of the pre-catastrophe population?
+Given that nuclear catastrophe occurs that results in the reduction of global population of at least 10% by 2100, will the global population decline by more than 95% relative to the pre-catastrophe population?

 The question resolves ambiguous if a global nuclear catastrophe that claims at least 10% (in any period of 5 years or less) does not occur.
 It resolves positively if such a catastrophe does occur, and the global population is less than 95% of the pre-catastrophe population.
 The question resolves negative if a global nuclear catastrophe occurs that claims at least 10% (in any period of 5 years or less) but the post-catastrophe population remains above 5%.

 This question is part of the Ragnarök Question Series.
 Please have a look at the other questions and contribute your insights, analyses, and factorizations, especially on the questions on what might happen if a global catastrophe occurs (for which we are currently short on predictions):